 Preamble and commentary

 In the televised preamble to the service, the BBC’s Huw Edwards discussed the Duke of Edinburgh’s Christian faith with the former Archbishop of York Dr John Sentamu.
 Dr Sentamu recalled the Duke of Edinburgh’s comment to him in 1992, the royal annus horribilis, quoting Ps 93:4 in the English Standard Version.
 Sentamu commented to the Duke that this biblical verse was on an inscription on a large stone on Holy Island with an addendum “God is greater than all our troubles”, which brought a smile to the Duke’s face.
 Sentamu said that the Duke was familiar with the Bible and would correct misquotations, the more poignant as Sentanu wrongly cited the quotation to Huw Edwards as Ps 94:3.
 Then Sentamu went on to quote “the blessed John Newman”, a 19th-century Church of England cleric turned Roman Catholic, who was promptly made a Roman Catholic priest and in due course a Roman Catholic cardinal.
 Semantu added that the Duke thought that services should be short, “not long church”, with a short sermon before holy communion.
+How helpful was this?